azriel91/peace_website/content/_index.md

 {% card(id="understandable_errors_desc") %}

-Peace is compatible with [`miette`](https://github.com/zkat/miette) by design, presenting errors in the much loved and understood format.
+Peace presents errors in the much loved Rust compiler error format, through compatibility with [`miette`](https://github.com/zkat/miette) by design.

-* The source parameter(s) that cause the error is presented to the user, reducing work to find it.
+* The source parameter(s) that cause the error are presented to the user, reducing work to find it.
 * Suggestions on how to recover help the user move forward.

-🚧 Currently only a few error variants have source information automatically attached.
+People don't feel lost when what they do doesn't work; they feel lost when they don't have a way to move forward.

 {% end %}